BotYue/ELE-292-Lab-SU/Lab 5 Arduino II/Lab 5 Main Task 1.md

 # Lab 5 Arduino II

-The 5 continues the introduction on Arduino basics, with emphasis on I/O.
+The Lab 5 continues the introduction on Arduino basics, with emphasis on I/O.

 Recall the pinout of **Adafruit ItsyBitsy M0 Express**,